GFaure9/N_Bodies_Problem/README.md

 ```
 git clone https://github.com/GFaure9/N_Bodies_Problem.git
 ```
-Navigate to the project directory in a terminal and run the following command to install the required dependencies:
+Navigate to the project directory in a terminal (`cd path_to_project`) and run the following command to install the required dependencies:
 ```
-pip install -r requirements
+pip install -r requirements.txt
 ```

+## Usage

+TO BE COMPLETED